LennartHennigs/RG35XX-H-Notes/README.md

 ## Introduction

 - Batocera is a Linux-based custom firmware (CFW) for retro gaming for multiple devices/platforms.
-- Batocera is 32-bit firmware.
 - There is now a port for the Anbernic RG35XX-H, the current version is: [Batocera rg35xx-cfw V40](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_batocera_20240306).
 - It provides a better experience than the stock firmware.
-- This document tries to describe how to set it up and use it.

-*Note*: This guide is standing on the shoulder of Giants.
-Many of the tips here come from [beanioz on Reddit](https://www.reddit.com/r/RG35XX_Plus/comments/1b2zcyk/batocera_a_few_tips/) and other people on Reddit.
+### Pros and Cons of Batocera

+- Batocera offers more functionality than the stock firmware.
+- Its is "prettier" than the other custom firmwares, e.g. **[MuOS](https://muos.dev/)**.
+- Batocera v40 is 32-bit firmware.
+MuOs run 64-bit code. hus, MuOs is a bit more optimized towards the chip set.
+- [PortMaster](https://portmaster.games/) will not run on Batocera v40, as it runs on 64-bit code.
+- There is now a 64-bit port of Batocera available in an Alpha version for the RG35XX-H  called **[Knulli](https://knulli.org/)**.
+It supports PortMaster but not all emulators are ported yet.
+But it has the potential to provide a similar if not better experience than Batocera v40.

-## Setting up the device
+## Setting Up The Device

-Follow these steps to set up get Batocera running on your device.
-I tried to put the steps in a helpful order.
+Follow these steps to set up get Batocera v40 running on your device.
+I tried to put the steps in a helpful order - so best follow them along...

 ### Installing Batocera on the RG35XX-H

 - Download Batocera for RG35XX-H called [rg35xx-cfw](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases).
 - Flash the firmware to a (new!)
 SD card (e.g., use [BalenaEtcher](https://etcher.balena.io/)).
 - Put the SD card in the device (left slot).
-- Turn on the device (`Long press on Power Button`).
+- Turn on the device (`Long-press on Power Button`).
 - *The device will now update the file structure on the SD card*.
 - Consider setting up WiFi (see below).
 - Shut down the device (`Menu > Quit > Shutdown`).
-- Mount the card via your computer.

 ### Setting up WiFi